 Witness and victim support

 Many witnesses feel worried about going to court, regardless of whether they are a victim of crime or not.
-There are services available in the borough to give support and advice to victims of crime and people who are witnesses of crime.
+There police can advise victims of crime and people who are witnesses of crime.

 This information is for victims and witnesses of crime, and their families and friends.